 How do I get to Nantucket, you wonder.
 For starters, there is no bridge or tunnel to Nantucket Island.
-Nantucket is located approx. 30 miles, or 48.2 km out to sea off the coast of Massachusetts easily accessed by ferry, private boat or airplane.
-You can drive to New England area, and arrive to Hyannis Cape Cod via car, public bus or train, where you connect to Nantucket Island via ferries.
+Nantucket is located approx. 30 miles, or 48.2 km out to sea off the coast of Massachusetts easily accessed by ferries, hi-speed ferry, slow boat, private boat or airplane.
+You can drive to New England Cape Cod area, and arrive to Hyannis Cape Cod via car, public bus or train, where you connect to Nantucket Island via ferries.
 The best way to travel from mainland to island of Nantucket is by ferry as you are immediately transported back in time.
 This is also the traditional way of traveling to Nantucket.
 Check out the best location, our bed and breakfast, Century House, 10 Cliff Road, Nantucket MA.
 Getting to Nantucket:

 Hyannis, MA to Nantucket:

-Daily one and two-hour ferry ride for passengers and vehicles is provided by Steamship Authority from Cape Cod, specifically Hyannisport, MA.
+Daily one and two-hour ferries for passengers and vehicles is provided by Steamship Authority from Cape Cod, specifically Hyannisport, MA.
 The high speed one hour ferry ride, is for passengers only.
 Steamship Authority ferry arrives on Nantucket Island at the SteamBoat Wharf, a 5-7 minute walk to the Century House.
 Hy-Line Cruises also provides fast and slow ferry services to Nantucket, arriving at Straight Wharf, a 15 minute walk to Century House.

 -Steamship Authority Vehicle or Slow Ferry 508.477.8600 | Steamship High Speed 508.495.3278 | Hy-Line Hyannis 800.492.8082 | Hy-Line Nantucket 508.228.3949 | Hy-Line Cruises | Steamship Authority